Here is the Croatia family vacation itinerary that we used for our travels through Croatia with kids.

 - If you see chairs and umbrellas on the beaches, they are for rent/hire for the day.
 Anywhere between 100-200 Kuna/day was what we found.

-- Most city buses you pay the driver for a ticket.
+- For most city buses you pay the driver for a ticket.
 Keep your original ticket so you can figure out the stop you need to get back to :)

 - Uber was available in Dubrovnik when we didn’t use buses, ferries or when we hired a car.